We the Workers of the World

 Whatever you want to do, harming no one.
 What makes you feel happy and free.

 “See you tomorrow!”
 And, you mean it—because, as you’ve clearly explained to your employer, you’re proud to pull your weight in the world, and proud to work hard earning your share of it.
 Most people already know they can do their job’s real work in half the hours.
+(Or, even less—according to workplace studies including anthropologist David Graeber’s 2018 Bullshit Jobs: A Theory, which you can explore with the program linked here.)

 This is not a strike.
 We’re never coming back to the work-place of Profit.